Ashby, Massachusetts: 250th Parade and Celebration

 The Ashby 250th celebration in 2017 featured a year long schedule of events including a parade, tour of the historical society, ecumenical camp meeting, horse demonstrations, old fashion baseball game, bonfire, and several other events.

 Other

-The nearly all-white town gained national attention in 1973 when the Ashby Town Meeting voted 148 to 79 against inviting non-white people to live there.
+The majority European-American town gained national attention in 1973 when the Ashby Town Meeting voted 148 to 79 against inviting non-white people to live there.

 Ashby Free Public Library

 The library is a public library, founded in 1874 "largely through the efforts of Rev. George S. Shaw."
 In the 1890s it was "kept in a private house" open to the public Tuesday and Friday afternoons.
 Around 1890 the Ashby library had "1,584 volumes, with which its inhabitants have a pleasant and profitable acquaintance."

 In 1901 businessman and Civil War veteran Edwin Chapman donated a new building, which opened in 1902.

 In the early 2000s, Ashby's historic library received a large expansion and interior renovation, utilizing a "passive solar" building technique, and serving as a model library to Massachusetts Board of Library Commissioners (MBLC) on the same.